kaileywaal/watch-party/README.md

+# Web App Instructions

-To run locally:
+## To run the web application locally:

 ```
-export FLASK_APP=src/app.py
+export FLASK_APP=applications/web-application/src/app.py
 flask run
 ```

+## To run in debug mode:

-To run in debug mode, which will allow it to reload on changes without having to restart the server:
+Note: running in debug mode will allow the appication to reload when saving changes without having to restart the server.

-1. Add this to the src/app.py file
+1. Add this to the applications/web-application/src/app.py file (if it is not already there)

 ```
 if __name__ == "__main__":
     app.run(debug=True)
 ```

-2. Run the app with the following command:
+2. From the root directory, run the app with the following command:

 ```
-Python src/app.py
+Python applications/web-application/src/app.py
 ```